alex08d/ManagementTool/README.md

 ## Features

 - Retrieve all products
-- Retrieve all products filtered by id
+- Retrieve products filtered by id
+- Retrieve products filtered by price
 - Add a new product
 - Update (full/ partial) a product
 - Delete product